 The shift tends to zero at small thicknesses.
 In this limit the physics clearly becomes two dimensional, for a fixed three-dimensional density the relevant two-dimensional area density tends to zero, and eventually the atoms must radiate completely independently.

 We also plot the CLS, Eq.~\eq{LL_CLS}, as a solid line.
 Numerical data and theory show similar oscillations, albeit differing approximately by an additive constant.
 In Fig.~\eq{STATIC_CLS} we also plot as a dashed line the vertically translated version of the theory to fit the numerical data points with $hk\geq 1$.
-There was an additive term fitted to the experiments~\cite{PhysRevLett.108.173601}, too, before they gave an agreement with Eq.~\eq{LL_CLS}.
+An additive term was also fitted to the experiments~\cite{PhysRevLett.108.173601} before they gave an agreement with Eq.~\eq{LL_CLS}.
 The agreement of our numerical experiments with the CLS theory is on a similar footing as in the real experiments.

 Our interpretation is that for homogeneously broadened samples the standard electrodynamics, a mean field theory, simply fails.
 This is because at the density $\rho=2k^2$ the atoms are so close to one other that their dipole-dipole interactions make them a strongly interacting, or strongly correlated, system.
 On the other hand, inhomogeneous broadening appears to promote mean field physics.